Ms Edith Lewis

 Edith’s research has consistently focused on social justice and equity for marginalised groups.
 Key areas include:

-- Explored out of borough experiences of young people with learning disabilities in a London Borough(late 1990s–early 2000s)
+- Explored out of borough experiences of young people with learning disabilities and autism in a London Borough(late 1990s–early 2000s)

 - Access to higher education for global majority students in early 2000s.